 6. Gay vegan sex

 Right.
-And no Valentine’s Day is successfully queered without a hemp rainbow flogger.
+And no Valentine’s Day is successfully queered without a rainbow flogger.
 Rest assured that nobody was harmed in the making of that sexiness (unless they wanted to be).

 Want more of today’s best plant-based news, recipes, and lifestyle?